 On Friday 15/10/2021, the Cyprus Ministry of Finance announced an action plan for attracting foreign investment and enhancing business activity in Cyprus through the transformation of the existing Fast Track Business Activation Mechanism (FTBA) into a Business Facilitation Unit.

 Cyprus is an attractive solution for foreign companies and due to its competitive advantages always provides fruitful grounds for attracting companies and investments.
 It is an international business centre and an ideal point of entry to the EU with a strategic location.

 A company who has re-domiciled in Cyprus is subject to all statutory obligations and able to exercise all powers of a company incorporated in Cyprus.
 Consequently, a company who has re-domiciled in Cyprus will have the obligation to submit its beneficial ownership details to the Register.

-In an attempt to strengthen and harmonize the framework with regards to the prevention and suppression of money laundering, the Register of UBOs has been created.
-On 18/02/2021 the Cyprus Parliament passed the amending Law on the Prevention and Combating of Money Laundering of 2021.
+In an attempt to strengthen and harmonize the framework with regards to the prevention and suppression of money laundering, the Register of UBOs in Cyprus has been created beginning of 2021.
+The deadline date for submission has been revised to be the latest on 12/03/2022.